 In addition to a modern diet, my dad was given a statin drug for lowering cholesterol (the most widely prescribed medications in the world – a goldmine for the pharmaceutical industry).
 Statins have been accused of causing dementia and Alzheimer’s because our brains need cholesterol.

-In reality, we lost my dad a few years ago to dementia.
+The reality is, we lost my dad a few years earlier to dementia.

 There is no magic pill.